COORDINATOR OF THE EBW+ COMMITTEE FOR SUSTAINABILITY

 The Historic Centre of Porto is one of the most attractive entertainment venues for visitors, providing a rich variety of monuments and ordinary dwelling, from different periods stretching back as far as the 14th century.
 The city of Porto and its river, Douro, cannot be dissociated.
 The Douro valley, with its lovely terraces of vineyards clinging to the hillsides, is the kingdom of the famous Port Wine and offers visitors spectacular views.

 Porto is the center of a culturally and naturally rich region that gathers together history, arts and nature (sea and mountains); it is a perfect starting point for tourist excursions.

-For all of this and much more, Porto was elected in 2013-2014 the European Best Destination.
+For all of this and much more, Porto was elected in 2013, 2014 and 2017 the European Best Destination.

 Porto is a city where its history can be found in a small street or in a dialogue with its inhabitants.

 In recent years, UNESCO recognized Porto historic center as a World Heritage Site.
 Among the architectural highlights of the city, the Oporto Cathedral is the oldest surviving structure, together with the small Romanesque Church of Cedofeita, the Gothic Igreja de São Francisco (Church of Saint Francis), the remnants of the city walls and a few 15th-century houses.
 The baroque style is well represented in the city in the elaborate gift work interior decoration of the churches of St. Francis and St. Claire (Santa Clara), the churches of Mercy (Misericórdia) and of the Clerics (Igreja dos Clérigos).